What is Rectocele?

 Rectoceles that are not causing symptoms do not need to be treated surgically, unless of course other anorectal surgery is being contemplated.
 Non surgical treatment with diet, stool softeners, a pessary, HRT, and exercises may be prescribed.
 Eating a high fiber diet and drinking plenty of fluids generally helps one to avoid constipation.
 Stool softeners may be used to keep the stools soft.
 Excessive straining during bowel movements or when heavy lifting should be avoided.
 A pessary is a circular ring device that is fitted into the vagina to hold the rectum in place.
 Hormone replacement therapy (HRT) may be used for postmenopausal women to help strengthen the muscles around the vagina and rectum.
 Kegel exercises may also be prednisone used to strengthen the muscles supporting the rectum and vagina.
 Pelvic floor muscles are just like other muscles, exercising these muscles for just 10-minutes every other day can make them grow stronger.

 According to Block, Rectocele is a condition that can be repaired transrectally with an obliterative suture technique.
-The obliterate suture is essentially a tightly drawn continuous lock-stitch suture that strangulates the tissues contained in the suture line, and causes them to slough, yet approximates the tissues at the base of the suture line, the nizagara submucosa, and muscularis layers and allows them to heal rapidly.
+The obliterate suture is essentially a tightly drawn continuous lock-stitch suture that strangulates the tissues contained in the suture line, and causes them to slough, yet approximates the tissues at the base of the suture line, the tadalafil submucosa, and muscularis layers and allows them to heal rapidly.
 This technique is bloodless, easy to perform, and effective as far as cure and relief of symptoms.
 The time required for repair of the rectocele is approximately 6 minutes.
 The presence of a rectocele should be sought for routinely in every proctologic examination in the female.
 If anorectal surgery is to be performed, the rectocele should be repaired coincidentally, even if the rectocele is asymptomatic.
 If the rectocele is symptomatic, it should be repaired even if no other anorectal procedure is contemplated.
 The transrectal obliterative suture technique appears to have advantages over the vaginal or other transrectal techniques and is the method of choice for the repair of rectocele.

 Reference